 One-on-one Consulting (Available Now): This offers the maximum amount of flexibility.
 For example, I can mentor your organization’s new writer, help establish a grants office, catalyze your persuasive writing efforts, serve as an objective observer to help discern what seems to be working and what isn’t, help determine if your organization is ready/eligible to start writing grants, compile and prioritize a list of grant prospects for your organization, teach a workshop for your staff, and much more.
 To inquire about availability for one-on-one consulting services, please use the Contact page or email me.

-- Online Course (Coming 2017): Go even deeper with an in-depth, twelve-module course based on Grantsmanship as Craftsmanship, our book-in-progress.
+Online Course (Coming 2019): Go even deeper with an in-depth, twelve-module course.
 We’re putting everything we have into this.
 You can complete a module per week or go at your own pace.
 This will be the course for non-professional grant writers (and new professionals) who want to write breakthrough grants.
 As with the weekend workshop, course participants will receive hours of one-on-one consulting during the twelve months following the course, as well as hundreds of dollars worth of free bonus materials and services.
-In Fall 2017, we will be offering a beta version of the course.
+In January 2019, we will be offering a beta version of the course.
 We are looking for folks who are interested in essentially becoming co-creators of the course, receiving the teaching and content at a fraction of the cost of the full course, in exchange for the feedback we need to make the training even better.
 If you’re interested, please email me or get in touch using the Contact page.

 Mastermind Groups (Coming 2019): A Mastermind is comprised of a small number of participants who meet regularly to share knowledge, brainstorm new ideas, support each other, and keep each other accountable around stated goals.
 These are powerful, often life-changing groups, sometimes likened to having your own personal board of directors.
 My contributing writers and I are currently in the process of creating two Mastermind Groups.
 One is for staffers at nonprofits in Oregon’s rural Willamette Valley; the other is for new grant writers around the country.